AI Competence 2035

 Education

-Ph.D. researcher at Universite Paris-Saclay; MSc at Institut Mines-Telecom Business School; dual BA degrees in Business Administration and Law, Beijing Institute of Technology (BIT).
+PhD (awarded), Universite Paris-Saclay; MSc, Institut Mines-Telecom Business School; dual BA (Business Administration + Law), Beijing Institute of Technology (BIT).

 Core Capabilities

-Mixed-methods research design, organizational analysis, and data capabilities (Python, SQL, R) for international surveys and policy-oriented evidence.
+Mixed-methods research, organizational analysis, and data workflows (Python, SQL, R).

 Languages